skip to main content

 In addition to the content standards emphasized in the class, this course will help students develop skills in all areas of academic life.
 At MVHS, we are committed to helping students develop critical thinking, problem-solving, communication, learning and creative skills.
 We build supportive classroom culture and hold students to a high standard of scholarship and citizenship.

-2023-24 American Literature Honors
+2024-25 American Literature (Honors)

 The goals of American Literature Honors are 1) To thoroughly prepare juniors seeking a challenging course that engages them in the dialogue, research and writing skills required in post-secondary learning environments; 2) To create critical thinkers through discussion of discordant readings from 1600 to the present; 3) To engage students in answering the following essential questions for themselves by contributing meaningfully in their writing to the ongoing discourse about American culture and history: